When working remotely, the daily schedule for full-time students will usually look like the following.

 On Fridays, you will work on independent projects that cover that week's lessons.
 This weekly project is required of all students and will be reviewed by instructors.

-Students must submit their code review projects before Friday at 5pm.
+Students must submit their code review projects before 5pm on Friday.

 For more details on code reviews: see here.

-Every Friday, you'll be prompted to complete a survey about how the week went on the same Epicenter webpage you turn your Independent Project into.
+Every Friday, you'll be prompted to complete a survey after you complete your independent project.
 At Epicodus, we value student feedback and ask you to share your insight before leaving for the day.
-The survey is designed to take just a few minutes Sharing what's great and what could be better will help shape your experience at Epicodus as well as help us determine what to keep doing and what to do better.
-We thank you for letting us know your thoughts.
+The survey is designed to take just a few minutes, so please share your thoughts.
+Your feedback is instrumental in helping us make the Epicodus experience better for current and future students.